rudrakshmittal19-star/settlement-recon-agent/README.md

 - Next.js 14 (App Router), deployed on Vercel
 - Supabase (Postgres) for settlements, ledger, matches, audit log
-- Gemini API for the reasoning layer
+- GRroq API for the reasoning layer
 - Tailwind CSS for the dashboard

 ## Local setup